sgerrand/alpine-pkg-glibc/README.md

 ## Releases

 See the [releases page](https://github.com/sgerrand/alpine-pkg-glibc/releases) for the latest download links.
-If you are using tools like `localdef` you will need the `glibc-bin` and `glibc-i18n` packages in addition to the `glibc` package.
+If you are using tools like `localedef` you will need the `glibc-bin` and `glibc-i18n` packages in addition to the `glibc` package.

 ## Installing